 The above summary is qualified in its entirety by the full text of the LTIP, which is set out in Schedule "A" to this Management Proxy Circular.
-The Board encourages Shareholders to read the full text of the LTIP before voting on this resolution.
+The Board encourages Shareholders to read the full text of the LTIP before voting on the LTIP Renewal Resolution.

-The Board and management of the Bank recommend the approval of the adoption of the LTIP.
-To be effective, the LTIP Resolution must be approved by not less than a majority of the votes cast by the holders of Shares present in person or represented by proxy at the Meeting.
+The Board and management of the Bank recommend the approval of the LTIP Renewal Resolution.
+To be effective, the LTIP Renewal Resolution, which is set out below must be approved by not less than a majority of the votes cast by the holders of Shares present in person or represented by proxy at the Meeting.

-SHARES REPRESENTED BY PROXIES IN FAVOUR OF MANAGEMENT WILL BE VOTED IN FAVOUR OF THE LTIP RESOLUTION, UNLESS A SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS, HER, OR ITS SHARES ARE TO BE VOTED AGAINST THE RESOLUTION.
+SHARES REPRESENTED BY PROXIES IN FAVOUR OF MANAGEMENT WILL BE VOTED IN FAVOUR OF THE LTIP RENEWAL RESOLUTION, UNLESS A SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS, HER, OR ITS SHARES ARE TO BE VOTED AGAINST THE LTIP RENEWAL RESOLUTION.

-The text of the resolution to be passed is set out below:
+The LTIP Renewal Resolution to be passed is set out below: